 Jonathan Hittner was born in Indiana in 1971.
-After traveling the country and living in both Colorado and California, he returned to Indiana and began his formal art studies at the University of Southern Indiana (BS 2001) and continued at the San Francisco Art Institute (MFA 2004).
+After traveling the country and living in both Colorado and California, he returned to Indiana and began his formal art studies at the University of Southern Indiana and received his Bachelors degree in 2001, and continued at the San Francisco Art Institute where he received his MFA in 2004.
 His work has been exhibited nationally for over twenty years in group and solo exhibitions, and is featured in public, private and university collections in New York, Los Angeles, San Francisco, Chicago, Tokyo, Charleston, Atlanta, Savannah, Indianapolis, and Nashville.

 Jonathan lives and works in Kentucky with his amazing wife and stupid dog.